apache/spark/TESTING.rst

 By default ``/files/dags`` folder is mounted from your local ``<AIRFLOW_SOURCES>/files/dags`` and this is the directory used by airflow scheduler and webserver to scan dags for.
 You can place your dags there to test them.

+The DAGs can be run in the master version of Airflow but they also work with older versions.

+To run the tests for Airflow 1.10.* series, you need to run Breeze with ``--install-airflow-version==<VERSION>`` to install a different version of Airflow.
+If ``current`` is specified (default), then the current version of Airflow is used.
+Otherwise, the released version of Airflow is installed.

+You should also consider running it with ``restart-environment`` command when you change installed version.
+This will clean-up the database so that you start with a clean DB and not DB installed in a previous version.
+So typically you'd run it like ``breeze --install-ariflow-version=1.10.9 restart-environment``.

 BASH Unit Testing (BATS)
 ========================